oncomouse/AndrewPilsch.com/source/cv/_src.md

 ## Conference Presentations

+**"Alien Megastructures: The Possibility of Extraterrestrial Life and the Rhetoric of Hope in the Anthropocene."** *18th Biennial RSA Conference*, Minneapolis, MN, 2018.
+(Accepted)

+**"Events in Flux: Software Architecture and Rhetorical Subtraction."** *18th Biennial RSA Conference*, Minneapolis, MN, 2018.
+(Accepted)

 **"Security Through Transparency: Minimal Computing in the Jungle of the Real."** *133rd MLA Annual Convention*, New York, NY, 2018.
 (Accepted)

+**Facilitator, "Commonsense Information Security for Academics."** *133rd MLA Annual Convention*, New York, NY, 2018.
+(Accepted)

+**Roundtable Participant, "Hacking the Scholarly Worklow."**  *133rd MLA Annual Convention*, New York, NY, 2018.
+(Accepted)

 **"The Jungle of the Real: Hacking Infrastructure After Baudrillard."** *The Society For Literature, Science, and the Arts 2017 Conference*, Tempe, AZ, 2017.
-(Accepted)

 **"Rocket Into Darkness: Accelerationism, Space, and the Future of the Future."** *The Society For Literature, Science, and the Arts 2017 Conference*, Tempe, AZ, 2017.
-(Accepted)

 **Roundtable Participant, "Working Out Loud: Online Identity Building, Digital Networking, and Professional Development."** *132nd MLA Annual Convention*, Philadelphia, PA, 2017.